dibyendumajumdar/nanojit/README.md

 ## Project news

+* NOTE: Due to some other commitments work on this project will resume mid June.
 * Development of NanoJITExtra C API is underway
 * April-2017: Added support for 64-bit integer multiply, divide and modulus operators in X64 LIR.
 Not available on other architectures.